Resilience-Building Leadership Professional Coach (RBLP-C)

 -

-RBLP Coach certification is for experienced managers.
-As managers gain experience, their role shifts from direct supervision to problem-solving, implementing change, continuous improvement, and innovation.
+RBLP-C is our leadership certification for experienced managers.
+In any organization, experienced managers are responsible for problem-solving, implementing change, continuous improvement, and innovation.
 These managers typically lead cross-functional project teams or a department with multiple teams.
-Experienced managers are responsible for analyzing performance and implementing strategies aligned with broader organizational goals.

 -